GoogleCloudPlatform/healthcare/ehr/hl7/mllp_adapter/README.md

 ## VPN

-*Use E2E VPN setup if want your data to be encrypted end-to-end, see [the "encryption in transit" doc](https://cloud.google.com/security/encryption-in-transit/) for more details.*
+*Use E2E VPN setup if want your data to be encrypted end-to-end.
+See [the "encryption in transit" doc](https://cloud.google.com/security/encryption-in-transit/) for more details.*

 ### Cloud VPN